If you are searching for the best place to sell your graphics card, this guide is for you!

 Getting started – Amazon and eBay

-You’ll need to set up a seller account, which is easy enough on eBay (easier said than done on Amazon, as it is geared toward stores, not individuals).
+You’ll need to set up a seller account, which is easy enough on eBay (it’s easier said than done on Amazon, as it is geared toward stores, not individuals).
 Abide by their terms.
-You’ll likely have to sell for lower than market price while paying the higher, entry-level commissions unless you have some positive reviews/feedback.
-It helps to have a bit of history on eBay & Amazon.
+You’ll likely have to sell for lower than market price while paying the higher, entry-level commissions unless you have some positive reviews or feedback.
+It helps to have a bit of history on eBay and Amazon.

 If you are looking to sell larger quantities of graphics cards on eBay or Amazon and are new to either of these platforms, you should first be aware of the account value limits for new accounts.
-These restrictions are in place to prevent scams, but they rate limit the dollar volume you’re able to sell on these platforms until you have some account history.
+These restrictions are in place to prevent scams, but they limit the dollar volume you can sell on these platforms until you have some account history.

-Your success will depend on the quality & presentation of your listing.
-Listings that perform better make use of attractive, high-quality pictures and accurate descriptions of the condition.
+Your success will depend on the quality and presentation of your listing.
+Better-performing listings use attractive, high-quality pictures and accurate condition descriptions.

 Returns & Scams